-Potatoes are edible plant tubers first cultivated in the Andes region of South America.
+Potatoes are edible plant tubers first cultivated in the Andes.
 Spanish explorers brought the potato back to Europe from their South American expeditions in the early 16th century.

 Despite the potato's widespread popularity today, it was previously thought to be completely inedible and even poisonous.

-Along with the tomato and eggplant, the potato plant belongs to the nightshade family, of which some species are truly poisonous.
-Today potatoes are one of the cheapest universal crops to produce and are available year-round.
+Along with the tomato and eggplant, the potato plant belongs to the nightshade family, some of which are truly poisonous.
+Today, potatoes are one of the cheapest universal crops to produce and are available year-round.

 This MNT Knowledge Center feature is part of a collection of articles on the health benefits of popular foods.